 Families love exploring Playa Dorada “Golden Beach” where they can watch penguins, white-tipped sharks, and exotic marine life.

-Visiting this island is possible via a cruise ship, or a day trip from Santa Cruz.
+Visiting this island is possible via a cruise ship or a day trip from Puerto Ayora.

 Common Questions about visiting Galapagos with kids